wherrera10/Simpsons.jl/README.md

     has_simpsons_paradox(df, cause, effect, factor; continuous_threshold=5, verbose=true)

-Returns true if the DataFrame df's cause and effect column's data, as aggregated by factor, exhibits Simpson's paradox.
+Returns true if the DataFrame df's cause and effect column data, as aggregated by factor, exhibits Simpson's paradox.
 Note that the cause and effect columns must be numeric in type.
 A continuous data factor (one with continuous_threshold or more discrete levels) will be grouped into a binary factor so as to avoid too many clusters.